True or False: Is Swimming Bad for Your Teeth?

 Meet the Dentists

-Dr. Dhiren Ahir and Dr. Rajiv Shekhadiya believe in establishing lasting patient relationships, as they wholeheartedly believe it’s the key to providing world-class dental care.
+Dr. Dhiren Ahir believes in establishing lasting patient relationships, as they wholeheartedly believe it’s the key to providing world-class dental care.
 Both dentists and their team at Prime Dentistry place much of their attention on preventive care to help you avoid the hassle that comes with dental damage.
-Dr. Ahir and Dr. Shekhadiya perform thorough oral exams and recommend appropriate treatments as needed, so you can rest assured you’ll have a healthy smile to kick off summer with.
+Dr. Ahir perform thorough oral exams and recommend appropriate treatments as needed, so you can rest assured you’ll have a healthy smile to kick off summer with.
 If you’re going to be swimming often, we can help keep your teeth in their best shape.
 Visit our website or call (940) 514-0333 to schedule your checkup.

 No Comments